 When I think about my BIL’s compartmentalized stomach, I snicker because you and I both know he’s not wrong.
 No matter how full we are, there’s always room for dessert, right?

 Ironically though, my life is often like his belly.

 Every day I pray to be fully filled by God.
-I want him to use me in whatever capacity He chooses.
+I want Him to use me in whatever capacity He chooses.
 I pray for His spirit to flood me.
-I pray for His hand to be upon my children, our finances, my business.
+I pray for His hand to be upon my children, our finances, and my business.

 But secretly I’ve been holding back.

 I’ve realized lately that I’m only letting Him into the parts of my life that I ‘think’ He would (or should) be concerned with.

 Let me give you some examples: